Verpz/Location-Based-Cookie-Consent/README.md

   * Javascript enabled client-side for it to stay hided for the browsing session.

 Uses a CDN for CSS.
-This script does not require javascript to close the popup its self.
+This script does not require javascript for the user to close the popup.

 To install: